-This POD for salicylic acid can act as a conservative surrogate POD for Hexyl Salicylate.
-On a molar basis, 1 mole of Hexyl Salicylate is converted to 1 mole of salicylic acid.
-An assumption is made that 100% of Hexyl Salicylate is metabolised to salicylic acid and 1-hexanol, and salicylic acid is the driver of any observed Hexyl Salicylate toxicity.
-The salicylic acid NOAEL ${\rm sys}$ = 75 mg/kg bw/day.
-A salicylic acid equivalent SED can be calculated and compared with this POD as per Table 16.
+This POD for Salicylic Acid can act as a conservative surrogate POD for Hexyl Salicylate.
+On a molar basis, 1 mole of Hexyl Salicylate is converted to 1 mole of Salicylic Acid.
+An assumption is made that 100% of Hexyl Salicylate is metabolised to Salicylic Acid and 1-hexanol, and Salicylic Acid is the driver of any observed Hexyl Salicylate toxicity.
+The Salicylic Acid NOAEL{sys} = 75 mg/kg bw/day.
+A Salicylic Acid equivalent SED was calculated (see Table 6) and compared with this POD.

-During the consultation, the SCCS was informed that in the context of REACH Regulation, a decision on testing proposals (TPE) is ongoing for hexyl salicylate.
+During the consultation, the SCCS was informed that, in the context of REACH Regulation, a decision on testing proposals (TPE) is ongoing for Hexyl Salicylate.
 The deadline for submission is 23 February 2026.